Protests erupt across the U.S. and turn deadly in Texas

 Police declared a riot in Seattle Saturday night after vandals set fires and destroyed property.
 Authorities deployed tear gas and pepper spray.

-Daryl Breaux, whose car was seriously damaged in the mele, said those using the demonstrations as cover for mayhem are drowning out the positive meaning of the protests.
+Daryl Breaux, whose car was seriously damaged in the melee, said those using the demonstrations as cover for mayhem are drowning out the positive meaning of the protests.

 "Almost 45 years I've been Black.
 This is what Black Lives Matter does?
 I'm not with it," Breaux said.